antoinejaussoin/retro-board/README.md

 - Adding the ability to self-host Retrospected in a very easy way.
 - Change the default order for new posts.
 New posts are now (by default) appearing at the top of the column. 👏 Thanks [@konrad44](https://github.com/konrad44) for the idea. ([#272](https://github.com/antoinejaussoin/retro-board/issues/272))
+- Upgrade containers from Node 15 to Node 16
 - Spelling fixes on home page cards
 - ⏫ Upgrading dependencies